Ai for film soundtracks seem unnecessary.

 These are some of those tracks.

-If you’re looking for a music for your film or project, I can produce background scores and songs within any budget, with quick turn-around times and easy changes, and I’m almost always, as my collaborators say, “a delight to work with.”
+I would love to score more films.
+I work “fast and cheap” or “cheap and better.”
+I’m almost always, as my collaborators say, “a delight to work with.”
 (When you work with a wide variety of people, over the course of 25+ years, there will be a couple, shall we say, exceptions.)

-I’m also influenced by John Williams; like I’m sure true for many people my age, the first thing I taught myself to play on a keyboard as a mere child was the theme from Close Encounters of the Third Kind.
+I’m also influenced by John Williams.
+Like I’m sure true for many people my age, the first thing I taught myself to play on a keyboard was the theme from Close Encounters of the Third Kind.
 Wait, it might have been Jaws.
+You know, movies you’d take a six year old to see back then.
+The seventies were wild.

 I remember, years later, plunking away at a songbook of Henry Mancini themes, from Peter Gunn to Ripley’s Believe It or Not! which was one of my favorite collections of modern sheet music we had while I growing up.